 An Advanced Care Directive must be signed while you have mental capacity but is designed to commence in the event that you are no longer able to manage your affairs due to loss of mental capacity.
-Our Wills & Estates Lawyers in Adelaide are the experts to ask about this before you make any major decisions.
+Our Wills & Estates lawyers are the experts to ask about this before you make any major decisions.

 Adelaide Estate administration

-If you have been named the Executor of an Estate, or you are the next of kin of a person who has died without a will, our Wills & Estates Lawyers in Adelaide can help you to fulfill your obligations and administer the estate.
+If you have been named the Executor of an Estate, or you are the next of kin of a person who has died without a will, our Wills & Estates lawyers can help you to fulfill your obligations and administer the estate.